SBU Three Minute Thesis Competition 2019

 - Affirm that your graduate advisor supports you presenting your work in the 3MT competition.

-- Agree to participate in three training sessions to be held on March 6 and March 20 and April (2or3).
-You can indicate a preference of one of the two small-group coaching times for Sessions 2 & 3 ( see times above).
+- Agree to participate in three training sessions to be held on Feb 21 and Feb 28 and March 14/15.
+You can indicate a preference of two small-group coaching times for Sessions 2 & 3 ( see times above).